QubesOS/qubes-posts/2023-08-27-qubes-os-4-2-0-rc2-available-for-testing.md

 ## Upgrading to Qubes 4.2.0-rc2

-In-place upgrades from Qubes 4.1 to Qubes 4.2 are now implemented and ready for testing!
+[In-place upgrades from Qubes 4.1 to Qubes 4.2](/doc/upgrade/4.2/) are now implemented and ready for testing!
 As always, we strongly recommend [making a full backup](/doc/how-to-back-up-restore-and-migrate/) beforehand.

-Current Qubes 4.2.0-rc1 systems should be [updated normally](/doc/how-to-update/).
+Current Qubes 4.2.0-rc1 systems should be [updated normally](/doc/how-to-update/), but please note that some templates have changed from the first release candidate.
+These changes are listed [above](#whats-new-in-qubes-420-rc2).

 ## Reminder: new signing key for Qubes OS 4.2